 - Always replace safety signs that are missing or have become illegible.
-Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - Keep safety signs clean and legible at all times. - Parts replaced that had a safety decal on them must also have the safety sign replaced.
+Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - Always keep safety signs clean and legible. - Parts replaced that had a safety decal on them must also have the safety sign replaced.

 Installation area must be clean and dry.
 Make sure the surface is free of grease or oil.
-Ambient temperature must be above 50 $^\circ\text{F}$ (10 $^\circ\text{C}$ ).
+Ambient temperature must be above 50 $^{\circ}$ F (10 $^{\circ}$ C).